-Many of your stakeholders may not have had any prior involvement in carbon reduction activities.
-This may present challenges.
-Therefore, it is important to build a strong governance structure to take your Net Zero Carbon initiative forward.
-It is therefore recommended to create a governance board, including members from different departments of the airport and from different employee levels.
-The members should all have clearly identified roles.
-Together you set concrete goals and objectives, and you hold periodic meetings.
+For several stakeholders this may be their first involvement with carbon reduction activities.
+Therefore, it is important to build a strong governance structure to take the Net Zero Carbon initiative forward.
+It is recommended to create a governance board, including members from different departments of the airport and from different employee levels, where everyone has clearly identified roles.
+The purpose of the board would be to hold periodic meetings and set concrete goals/objectives.

-In addition to the governance board, the next step is to transform your roadmap into an action plan.

-Some good practices to build your action plan are:
+In addition to the governance board, the next step is to transform the roadmap into an action plan.
+Some good practices to build the action plan are:

-- Present your Net Zero Carbon roadmap to your management board for signoff; - Work with an internal lead to drive implementation - Set action owners to work; - Monitor and report the progress.
+- Present the Net Zero Carbon roadmap to the management board for signoff; - Work with an internal lead to drive implementation; - Set action owners to work; - Monitor and report progress.